lanl/hippynn/docs/source/examples/index.rst

 Here are some examples about how to use various features in ``hippynn``.
-Besides the :doc:`/examples/minimal_workflow` example, the examples are just snippets.
+Besides the :doc:`/examples/minimal_workflow` example, the examples are just snippets, rather than full scripts.
 For runnable example scripts, see `the examples at the hippynn github repository`_

 .. _`the examples at the hippynn github repository`: https://github.com/lanl/hippynn/tree/development/examples